Canadian home sales edge higher in June

-Ottawa, ON, April 15, 2014 - According to statistics released today by The Canadian Real Estate Association (CREA), national home sales activity edged up on a month-over-month basis in March 2014.
+Ottawa, ON, July 15, 2014 - According to statistics released today by The Canadian Real Estate Association (CREA), national home sales activity edged up almost one per cent on a month-over-month basis in June 2014.

-- The number of newly listed homes edged up 0.5% from February to March.
+- The number of newly listed homes was little changed from May to June.

 - The Canadian housing market remains in balanced territory.

-The national sales-to-new listings ratio was 52.5 per cent in March – virtually unchanged from 52.3 per cent in each of the two previous months.
-Since early 2010, the ratio has remained firmly entrenched within the range from 40 to 60 per cent that marks balanced market territory.
-Two-thirds of all local markets posted a sales-to-new listings ratio in this range in June, with a fairly even split among the remainder between those in buyer’s market and seller’s market territory.
+The national sales-to-new listings ratio was 53.6 per cent in June, up slightly from 53.2 per cent in May but still well entrenched within the range between 40 and 60 per cent that marks balanced market territory.
+Just over half of all local markets posted a sales-to-new listings ratio in this range in June, with a fairly even split among the remainder between those in buyer’s market and seller’s market territory.

 The MLS® Home Price Index (MLS® HPI) provides a better gauge of price trends than is possible using averages because it is not affected by changes in the mix of sales activity the way that average price is.

 The information contained in this news release combines both major market and national MLS® sales information from the previous month.

 CREA cautions that average price information can be useful in establishing trends over time, but does not indicate actual prices in centres comprised of widely divergent neighborhoods or account for price differential between geographic areas.
 Statistical information contained in this report includes all housing types.